- One Thousand Gifts, Ann Voskamp

 - Robin Walker, When We Ruled: The Ancient and Mediaeval History of Black Civilisations

 “Ya know what?
 Start back in Africa.
 Check out When We Ruled.”
 This was the advice of a dear friend when recommending some books to check out.
 At 700 pages, this one took a while to get through.
 But, the journey was worth it.
 For those not wanting to go deep into each of the various civilizations, I commend chapters 1-5 and 18.
 These cover the background and history of black civilization broadly and “The Fall of Africa and The Resistance.”
 The history is so amazing and detailed.
 It has given me much to think about.
+In particular, I think I understand “Wakanda” from Black Panther much better now.
+The scientific advancements that were made and lost in Africa are staggering.

 - Terry Pratchett, The Color of Magic: A Discworld Novel

 My kids made me read a fiction book.
 Based on my enjoyment of Dougless Adam’s writing in The Hitchhiker’s Guide to the Galaxy, they somehow found/recommended The Color of Magic.
 And, in some ways, Pratchett has a similar style to his story and prose.
 However, I find myself laughing out loud when I read Adams.
 “They hung in the air, much the way bricks don’t.” is the type of both brilliantly unexpected and laughingly funny lines that Adams delivers page after page.
 Pratchett, on the other hand, only got a few chuckles out of me.
 While it wasn’t bad, it just wasn’t amazing.
 Though, the cliffhanger ending did leave me with the slightest desire to see what happens in book 2.
-But, it also made me want to reach Hitchhiker again.
+But, it also made me want to read Hitchhiker again.

 - Brad Stulberg and Steve Magness, Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success